Hosseinem/seqan3/doc/tutorial/alphabet/index.md

 to refer to an unknown nucleotide.

 ## Construction and assignment of alphabet symbols
-Let's look at some example code which demonstrates how objects of the seqan3::dna4 alphabet are assigned from characters.
+Let's look at some example code that demonstrates how objects of the seqan3::dna4 alphabet are assigned from characters.

 \snippet alphabet_main.cpp create